kdheepak/blog/src/posts/49-bookshelf-analogy-julia.md

            └─────────────┘    └─────────────┘           ╚══════════════╝
 ```

+For the duration of the program, the `CONFIG` label will point to location `0x6009`.

-Trying to redefine the variable is an error:
+Trying to redefine a `const` variable to bind to a different value is an error:

 ```julia
 julia> const CONFIG = []